 Students entering mainstream English or history course at SSFS for the first time enroll in a concurrent course called Writing Seminar.
 This course supports international students in planning, drafting and revising writing assignments for their mainstream academic courses.

 Our international students also take a special course which explores American Culture through a sociology lens.
 Sandy Spring Friends School strongly believes that language and culture are deeply intertwined, and that language is best taught in the context of culture.
 The goal of the course is to make crossing cultures a positive, productive and enriching experience, by helping students better understand the nature of the American character, strengthen intercultural awareness, and develop sociocultural analytical skills.

 If students enter at the Intermediate level of ESOL, they are able to take three full years of language development.
 SSFS offers one year of Intermediate ESOL, and two different year-long Advanced ESOL courses.

 We also provide a co-taught American History class for juniors and seniors who require support in research and writing.
 This class combines domestic and international students and is jointly taught by a history teacher and an ESOL teacher.

-We are well aware that each student is an individual, that different students have different backgrounds in English, and that every student progresses at a different pace.
+At SSFS, we understand that each student is an individual, that different students have different backgrounds in English, and that every student progresses at a different pace.
 Students who demonstrate near-native fluency, or who make exceptional progress, may move into non-ESOL classes sooner than the normal two year progression.